By now, you’ve probably heard someone mention CBD, especially if you live with a chronic condition like pain or anxiety.

-According to Healthline's Medical Network (HMN), you should generally start low and go slow with increasing your dose.
+According to Healthline’s Medical Network (HMN), you should generally start with a low dosage and go slow with increasing your dose.
 There may also be variations in actual CBD content between products.
 Use caution when starting a new package or switching dose forms.

 “Most research has used doses from 40 milligrams daily to 1,500 milligrams.
 Some people advocate starting with 20 to 40 milligrams daily and increasing to the desired effect.
 But before treating a medical condition, talk with your doctor about the best approach for your specific condition,” HMN says.

-When dosing, here are a few things to keep in mind:
+When considering dosage, here are a few things to keep in mind:

 - If you’re using CBD for seizure treatment, talk with your doctor about the best product and dose.

 - Many oils come in 1 milligram per drop concentrations, so increasing dosage is straightforward.
 But be sure to read product labels closely to ensure you know what amount each drop provides.

 - Gummies can also come in standard doses, often 5 milligrams per gummy.
 But be sure to clarify this before changing your dose.

 - Vape oil dosing can also be tricky.
 It depends on exactly how much you inhale and the concentration of the vaping liquid.

 - Use creams and lotions sparingly at first.

 Even if marijuana is legal in your state, it continues to be illegal under federal law.